AdobeDocs/experience-platform.en/help/destinations/catalog/cloud-storage/ip-address-allow-list.md

 You can define network access controls through your network firewall.
 By specifying the appropriate IP range, you can allow traffic for the data transfer service.

-You can add the following IP ranges to an allow list prior to working with cloud storage destination connections.
+Adobe recommends that you add / You can add the following IP ranges to an allow list prior to working with cloud storage destination connections.
 Failing to add your region-specific IP range to your allow list may lead to errors or non-performance when using the cloud storage destination connections.

 ## US customers

+* `52.247.108.70`
 * `52.252.71.64/29`

 ## EMEA customers

+* `52.247.108.70`
 * `51.137.8.208/29`

 ## APAC customers

+* `52.247.108.70`
 * `20.53.201.168/29`